 A Brown University graduate, he received his rabbinic degree in Israel and an MBA from Tulane University.
 Yonah is also a visual artist focused on abstract mixed media work.

+She has across sectors in and out of the Jewish community as an entrepreneur, community builder, communications and development manager, and programming and operations director.
 Prior to joining the Foundation, Rachel was the Director of Operations for The Hivery, a community space and inspiration lab in Marin, CA with a mission to elevate the potential of women.
-Previously, she worked for several nonprofits, notably the JCC East Bay in Berkeley and TCC Group in San Francisco.
+Previously, she worked for several nonprofits and social impact consultancies, notably the JCC East Bay in Berkeley and TCC Group in San Francisco.

 Kari is the Director of Human Resources at the Jim Joseph Foundation.
 She brings more than a decade of experience in Human Resources ranging from compensation, workforce analysis, and recruiting—where she began her HR career—to wellness, performance management, and strategic planning in more recent roles.
 She also had a brief stint as a Visitor Assistant Officer (or “ranger” as she calls it) for the San Diego Zoo and had to stop more than one visitor from entering an animal enclosure (her favorite animals there?
 Okapis.
 Look them up—they’re precious).
 Prior to joining the Foundation, Kari ran a human capital consulting business specializing in non-profit and start up organizations.